 You can see Hannah below (left) with one of her daughters - their faces are hidden for security reasons.

 - Pray.
-For protection and provision for the thousands of secret believers in North Korea, for comfort and strength for those who have been imprisoned for their faith, and that one day soon, the people of North Korea will be free to follow Jesus without fear.
+There is nowhere too dark or too dangerous for the hand of God to reach.
+Pray for protection for secret believers, for comfort for imprisoned believers, and that one day soon the people of North Korea will be free to follow Jesus without fear.

-- Give a gift.
-Open Doors workers are able to reach 60,000 believers in North Korea with food, clothes and medicines - but none of our work would be possible without the support of people like you.
-Every £58 can provide food, medicines and clothes to support a family in North Korea for a month.
+- Give.
+Open Doors secret workers are able to reach 60,000 believers in North Korea with food, clothes and medicines, as well as smuggling illegal Bibles into the country.
+Every £58 can help a North Korean family survive for a month.